UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 The virtual simulation game ARMA3 is used as our framework to create a military scenario for generating Data to answer the quantitative research questions.

 ### Experimental Procedures Hypothesis 1:
-#### 1. Modeling of the Scenario: Before the beginning of each simulation run, the scenario is modeled according to the Independent variables.
+#### 1. Modeling of the Scenario
+Before the beginning of each simulation run, the scenario is modeled according to the Independent variables.
-#### 2. Conducting the simulation experiment: Running the Simulation in ARMA3 with a specific Szenario.
+#### 2. Conducting the simulation experiment
+Running the Simulation in ARMA3 with a specific Szenario.
 At the end of each Simulation run, the values of the response variables are saved in an in a database.

 ##### Experiment 1.1 JTAC assigning Targets:
 * A: semi-autonomous operation (30 runs):